pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

 \mathrm{HS}^{\text{final}}_i \cdot W_{t_{i+1}} + b_{t_{i+1}}.
 $$

-The second term is actually a reduction across the vocabulary dimension.
-In other words, the matrix $\mathrm{logsumexp}(\mathrm{logits},\ \mathrm{dim}=1)$ is a vector in $\mathbb R^L$, and not a massive matrix.
-However, the naive implementation requires instantiating the full logit matrix to compute the `logsumexp`.
-Fortunately, we can code a kernel that fuses the application of the linear layer that creates the logits and the `logsumexp` reduction!
+The second term is a reduction across the vocabulary dimension.
+In other words, $\mathrm{logsumexp}(\mathrm{logits},\ \mathrm{dim}=1)$ yields a length-$L$ vector, not a massive matrix.
+Naively, you’d instantiate the full logits to compute `logsumexp`, which is expensive.
+Instead, we can fuse the linear layer that produces logits with the `logsumexp` reduction in a single kernel.

 ### Tiled matmul & online log-sum-exp
 Consider an input matrix $A\in \mathbb R^{M \times K}$, a weight matrix $B\in \mathbb R^{N \times K}$ (we ignore the bias vector for simplicity here).
 We want to implement the following: